Scholarships Available

 - A history of exceptional community service

-One, renewable scholarship awarded to a graduate of Hesperia High School.
+To be awarded to a graduate of Hesperia High School

 - Applicants shall have a minimum 3.0 GPA